 - EMU | BS in Biology, Pre-Medicine

-Some might call him a “Jack of all Trades” or a Renaissance Man, but we just call him JEREMY or Director of Advancement.
-Jeremy has an old soul that is as vintage as the Land Cruiser he drives to the office everyday.
+Early to bed and early to rise makes this “Jack of all Trades” who he is.
+JEREMY is a Renaissance Man with an old soul that is as vintage as the Land Cruiser he drives to the office everyday.
 A communicator, designer, cyclist, husband, father, and more.
 Just don’t ask him to play a board game.
 He has improved the design elements of Hillcrest so much during his time with us that we have high hopes of one day being as fashionable as his wardrobe.
-It isn’t hard to make Jeremy laugh–just start laughing and he’ll join along, even if he didn’t think the joke was funny.
 An optimistic go-getter, Jeremy brings energy to his role and is excited to be a part of the long history, tradition, and culture of Hillcrest.
 He’s also madly in love with his wife who’s a 1993 grad.
 And getting a daily dose of The Andy Griffith Show helps to give his life perspective.